arashgit/imagelib/README.md

 Adjust file permission for image-content folder:
     sudo chown arashuser:www-data image-content

-Since php version is set 5 I avoided using __callStatic.
+Since php version is set to 5 I avoided using __callStatic.

 Even though all images in test file are exported together, each image can be exported separately too with its custom file path